 Questions - All 15.
-Do you think veterinarians should be able to update and input dog's microchip and sterilisation details into the system?
-Yes No Unsure Please indicate why it would be useful: 16.
-Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information?
-Mandatory Optional Not applicable Please provide reasons for your preference: Questions - Veterinarians 17.
-Would you or your practice be willing to undertake this function to ensure the accurate recording of dog microchip and de-sexing details?
-Yes No
+Do you think veterinarians should be able to update and input dog's microchip and sterilisation details into the system? ☑ Yes ☐ No ☐ Unsure Please indicate why it would be useful:Puppies can be presented to a vet for microchips very early before they are required to be registered so how could a vet be able to update a record that is not there.
+Will vets charge more for providing this service 16.
+Should it be a mandatory requirement for veterinarians to input this information into the system, or optional for veterinarians to input this information? □ Mandatory ☑ Optional □ Not applicable Please provide reasons for your preference: I believe that vets should only be updating records with the consent of the owner